SamBumgardner/Intro-To-Video-Game-Development/syllabus.md

 # CSC 303 - Introductory Video Game Development for Designers and Programmers
 ## Course Policy Statement - Spring 2017
+NOTE: Credit for the original syllabus this was based on goes to [@ChadKillingsworth](https://github.com/ChadKillingsworth).

 **Office:** No campus office
 **Email:** Bumgardner125@live.missouristate.edu